($1,113) Moving From Florida to Michigan

 How much does it cost to move from Florida to Michigan?

-The table below lays out average cost ranges when moving from Florida to Michigan for different moving services depending on the size of your home.
+The table below lays out average cost ranges to move from Florida to Michigan for different moving services depending on the size of your home.

 Move size Moving company Moving container Rental truck

 *These price ranges are a rough estimate based on 1,390 miles and historical averages.
-The actual size of your move, additional services required, truck parking access, market conditions, and availability can greatly affect the final cost of your move.
+The actual size of your move, additional services required, truck parking access, market conditions, and availability can greatly affect your final costs.

 There are many factors that influence Florida moving costs.
 The cost to move from Florida to Michigan will depend on these factors: